 Just in case you missed this, last year I took part in a Halloween sewing blog tour and made this Bargello style reversible table runner.
 Well, that was a year ago and no doubt there's a lot of new readers here now so here it is in full again.

 You know how one thing on Pinterest leads to another sometimes.
 Well, I stumbled across this board on Bargello Quilts and was fascinated.
 One link led to another and before you know it husband was home and no dinner was ready.
-Although I'm by no means a quilter, I wanted to just give this a very basic try so when my Halloween Jelly Roll arrived from Etsy, I knew what it was destined to become.
+Although I'm by no means a quilter, I wanted to just give this a very basic try so when my Halloween Jelly Roll arrived from Amazon, I knew what it was destined to become.

 Making the Bargello Halloween Table Runner

 You will need:

 - Halloween Jelly Roll or 2.5-inch strips of Halloween fabrics

 - Black for the binding